 19 April 2018

-Ariane Gonzalez / Trade Commissioner, France
+Ariane Gonzalez / Trade Commissioner, France, Belgium and the Netherlands

 New Zealand’s business and trade relationship with France is strong, longstanding and has the potential to grow significantly under the New Zealand-European Union Free Trade Agreement currently in negotiation.